 - Hybrid (In person at CERC Migration office / online via Zoom)

-Join CERC Migration for an international workshop convened by Anna Triandafyllidou, Younes Ahouga and Richa Shivakoti (all CERC Migration) and Binod Khadria (Jawaharlal Nehru University and CERC Migration Scholar of Excellence, opens in new window.)
+CERC Migration held an international workshop convened by Anna Triandafyllidou, Younes Ahouga, Richa Shivakoti (all CERC Migration) and Binod Khadria (Jawaharlal Nehru University and CERC Migration Scholar of Excellence, opens in new window.)

 Practitioners extolled the adoption of the Global Compact for Migration (GCM) and the Global Compact for Refugees (GCR) in December 2018 as a critical milestone in migration and asylum governance.
 Yet to be truly considered a milestone, the two Compacts must overcome shortcomings: (1) the many competing priorities due to the divergent interests of the endorsing states, and (2) the lack of an enforcement mechanism that could hold states accountable.

-This workshop aims to address the following questions:
+This workshop aimed to address the following questions:

 - How has the implementation of the GCM and GCR progressed since their adoption?
 What are the lessons learned?
 Have states been held accountable for not meeting their voluntary commitments?